LandRegistry-Attic/matching-alpha/README.md

 ##### Database migrations

 At the moment the migration version files and manage.py are included in packages and live in installation directory.
-I would for the moment run these manually after install and before running the service.
+I would for the moment run these after the install (and under control of configuration management tool) before running the service.

 ```
 cd /opt/alpha/matching